dplefevre/marine-mammals-classification/README.md

 * Gather more data when it becomes more public.

-* Add more classes of marine animals to reconize.
+* Add more classes of marine animals to recognize.

 * Introduce human sounds into the dataset. e.g. vessel and boats.